Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Introduction

 \section{Introduction}

 Mixed-Integer Quadratically Constrained Quadratic Programming (MIQCQP) represents a class of optimization problems characterized by the presence of both continuous and discrete decision variables, where the objective function and constraints are quadratic.
 MIQCQP problems are generally NP-hard due to the combination of nonconvex quadratic terms and integrality restrictions.
-The integration of integer variables within a QCQP framework significantly increases computational complexity, requiring advanced solution techniques.
-MIQCQPs arise naturally in numerous real-world applications, particularly in energy systems \shortcite{kocuk2017,bingane2019}, water distribution networks \shortcite{bragalli2012,faria2011}, gas networks \shortcite{li2024,liers2021}, and engineering design \shortcite{misener2009}.
-In these domains, many problems involve discrete decision variables alongside quadratic constraints, making MIQCQPs difficult to solve at scale.
+This combination significantly increases computational complexity, requiring advanced solution techniques.
+MIQCQPs arise naturally in numerous real-world applications, particularly in energy systems \shortcite{kocuk2017,bingane2019,amorosi2025}, water distribution networks \shortcite{bragalli2012,faria2011}, gas networks \shortcite{li2024,liers2021}, and engineering design \shortcite{misener2009}.

-The primary challenge in solving MIQCQPs stems from the interplay between combinatorial decisions and the nonconvexity introduced by quadratic constraints.
-Traditional exact methods such as branch-and-bound struggle with scalability as the problem size increases.
-Consequently, researchers have explored convex relaxations, including Semidefinite Programming (SDP), as in \shortciteA{anjos2011handbook}, Second-Order Cone Programming (SOCP), as in \shortciteA{kim2003exact} and \shortciteA{kuang2019alternative}, and Reformulation-Linearization Techniques(RLT), as in \shortciteA{sherali2002tight}, to provide tractable approximations while maintaining strong bounds on optimality.
-While recent years have seen progress in convex relaxations and global optimization techniques for quadratic programming, the computational burden remains substantial, especially for large-scale MIQCQPs.